mavryk-network/taquito/integration-tests/README.md

 ### Running all tests against a specific testnet

-Depending on the current Tezos upgrade cycle, multiple testnet networks may be configured in the Taquito integration tests.
+Depending on the current Mavryk upgrade cycle, multiple testnet networks may be configured in the Taquito integration tests.
 To target a specific testnet, use environment variables found in `taquito/integration-tests/config.ts` (see the Configuration section below):

 ```
-OXFORDNET=true npm run test
+ATLASNET=true npm run test
 ```

 ## Configuration